mohhddhassan/mohhddhassan/README.md

 </p>

 ---

-Your **"🚀 Projects at a Glance"** section is super clear and well-structured da.
-Just a few **tiny tweaks** to make it even more polished:
+Got it da!
+You want the **arrow + description** to appear on the **second line** for each project, like this:

 ---

-### ✅ Final Polished Version

 ### 🚀 Projects at a Glance

 * **COVID-19 Data Pipeline** – Daily ETL pipeline (Airflow · Python · PostgreSQL · Docker)
   → Automates API ingestion, schedules with Airflow, and stores global COVID-19 stats in PostgreSQL.

 * **TrendLite** – Live retail insights dashboard (Python · Streamlit · ClickHouse)
   → Real-time KPIs, top products, and trend breakdowns powered by Altair and optimized SQL queries.

 * **AutoTrend** – Demand prediction system (Python · AutoML · Streamlit)
   → Upload data, explore EDA, and get top-5 model results with ensemble-based predictions.

----

-### What I changed:

-* Added a hyphen in **"top-5"** (more natural in tech writing).
-* Added **"a"** before "simple UI" in MedRem for smoother flow.

-Otherwise, perfect da — looks crisp, professional, and resume-ready! ✅

 ---